input-output-hk/iodb/doc/README.md

 IODB
 ==========

-IODB is key-value store designed for blockchain applications.
+IODB is a key-value store designed for blockchain applications.
 Main features include:

 - log-structured storage inspired by LevelDB. existing data are never overwritten.
 - versioned snapshots with rollback capability